hshackle/fb-convo-analyser/README.rst

 ============================

 This is a dumb thing that I wrote because I took three weeks of a data analysis class and now I think I know everything about #bigdata.
 This program allegedly goes through your Facebook messages and determines the frequency in which you start conversations with different people.
+This is intended to be mostly humorous and you should probably avoid drawing any grand conclusions out of the data it produces.

 Usage
 -----